 Removal from the Rely Mortgages and other lender panels: Why they do it and how to get reinstated

-• Recurring non-compliance with post completion requirements set by Rely Mortgages
+• Persistent non-compliance with post completion requirements on behalf of Rely Mortgages

-• Failure to reapply to remain on the Rely Mortgages convincing panel
+• Missing deadline to reapply to remain on the Rely Mortgages convincing panel

 • Persistent delays in registering a charge on behalf of Rely Mortgages Delays or failure to register the Rely Mortgages charge may result in referral to external lawyers of Rely Mortgages to complete outstanding requirements.

-• What are the next steps open to me if our Rely Mortgages panel reinstatement application is turned down and the client of the firm has a mortgage offer with the Rely Mortgages?
+• What are the next steps open to me if our Rely Mortgages panel reinstatement application is declined and the client of the firm has a mortgage application with the Rely Mortgages?

 Top Tip: The best way to avoid the hassle of seeking Rely Mortgages panel reinstatement is to ensure that your firm is not removed off of the Rely Mortgages conveyancing panel in the first place.